Cal-Fang/PoliceTransport/README.md

 The script used for this step is named **00_read.R**.

 This script used the download link generated from the GVA website to download the data sets mentioned above and stored them as the *recordsRaw.Rdata* file.
-This script works smoothly as of July 10th, 2024.
-However, since download links can change, become unavailable, or require different methods of access in the future, if researchers trying to reproduce this research are experiencing difficulties running it, I recommend using the links above and manually downloading and reading the files.
+This script worked smoothly as of July 10th, 2024.
+However, since download links can change, become unavailable, or require different methods of access in the future, if researchers trying to reproduce this research are experiencing difficulties running it, we recommend using the links above and manually downloading and reading the files.
 As long as the files are named in the same fashion as detailed in **00_read.R**, doing so should not affect the following steps.

 ## STEP 1 Clean and combine raw data files
 I first dropped the "Operations" and "Participant.Age.Group" columns from records of 2019-2024.
-And then I did some time-wise cleaning and case-wise cleaning.
+And then we did some time-wise cleaning and case-wise cleaning.
 ### Time-wise cleaning
-Since we have decided the time window should be from 2018-04-30 to 2024-04-30 for this project, we would need to drop all records prior to this period for the 2018 file and all records post to this period for the 2024 files.
+Since we decided the time window should be from 2018-04-30 to 2024-04-30 for this project, we needed to drop all records prior to this period for the 2018 file and all records post to this period for the 2024 files.

 ### Reformatting
 GVA data is stored in another format for all records prior to 2019-01-01.
-So for our analysis, we would need to do some extra cleaning and proofreading for ***2018 records***.
+So for our analysis, we needed to do some extra cleaning and proofreading for ***2018 records***.
 The 2018 file has the following features:
 1. Each case is summarized into one row;
 2. Every case recorded in this document had at least one police killed or injured;
 3. Victims.Killed and Victims.Injured also count non-police subject (citizen) killed or injured in the corresponding case.